 The Policy and Conservation Advice Branch (PCAB) provides advice and comment to a range of key regulators and stakeholders on development activities that have the potential to impact on natural values.
-Stakeholders include Local Councils, Mineral Resources Tasmania (MRT), Crown Lands Services (CLS), Parks and Wildlife Service (PWS), the Environment Protection Authority (EPA) and the Forest Practices Authority (FPA).
+Stakeholders include Local Councils, Mineral Resources Tasmania (MRT), Parks and Wildlife Service (PWS), the Environment Protection Authority (EPA) and the Forest Practices Authority (FPA).
 As a result, PCAB plays a key role in enabling proposed developments to be assessed in a consistent and rigorous fashion, in accordance with the Resource Management and Planning System (RMPS), the management system that underpins environmentally sustainable development in the State.

 Guidelines for Natural Values Surveys